JSON data type

 └───────────────────────────┴──────────────────────────────────┘

-Reading sub-objects as subcolumns may be inefficient, as this may require almost full scan of the JSON data.
+Reading sub-objects as subcolumns can be less efficient, as it may require a near-full scan of the JSON data.

 Handling arrays of JSON objects

-JSON paths that contains an array of objects are parsed as type Array(JSON) and inserted into Dynamic column for this path.
-To read an array of objects you can extract it from Dynamic column as a subcolumn:
+JSON paths containing an array of objects are parsed as type Array(JSON) and inserted into a Dynamic column for that path.
+To read an array of objects, you can extract it from the Dynamic column as a subcolumn.

 test.datasource